IbrahimsDataVault/ProjectsShowcase/README.md

 https://ourworldindata.org/covid-deaths
 ##
 ## Methods
+- SQL BigQuery was was used to query the data and derive 4 independent tables
+- the 4 tables were analyzed and visualized using Tableau

 ### Data Cleaning
+#### Table 1:
+Wrote a query to calculate the death percentage on the global scale by summing up all the 'new cases' column and 'new deaths' column from the entire world and then calculating the percentage of deaths from the cases.
+I specified ```WHERE continent IS NOT NULL``` because every country belongs to a continent, So by specifying ```WHERE continent IS NOT NULL``` will ensure that only the rows for the countries that have a continent specified will be included in the final results.
+This will give accurate results for the death percentage on the global scale as it will not consider the rows where the continent is not specified.
 ```sql
 --1. compare the overall deaths to cases ratio for the entire world
 SELECT